 Because of their passion and love for video games, many people believe that becoming a game tester is a privilege and a luxury that only a select few fortunate individuals can enjoy – and that it is a simple and delicious duty that is made even better by the fact that you get paid for it.
 The truth is not as simple: a professional game tester’s existence is complicated and frequently challenging due to both the nature of video games and how the business has developed.

 I want to share with you some information about the work of a game tester: what I do, how I use manual and automated testing and, ultimately, what I’ve discovered by testing games.
 Press any button to continue!

 Being a game tester can be fun and rewarding in addition to being a way to earn a living.
 You’ll often have access to the newest titles, and you’ll get an inside look at the gaming business.
-Testing video games may also appeal to your skills and interests, especially if you appreciate discovering new worlds, paying attention to detail, and thinking strategically.
-You’ll also get to use the most recent platforms, like PlayStation 5, Xbox Series X, etc., allowing you to enjoy the most high-end of video games.
+Testing video games may also appeal to your skills and interests, especially if you appreciate discovering new worlds, paying attention to detail and thinking strategically.
+You’ll also get to use the most recent platforms, like PlayStation 5, Xbox Series X etc, allowing you to enjoy the most high-end video games.

-Finding a game’s weaknesses is, in my opinion, the second-biggest headache right now.
-Many gamers strive to test a game’s limits and find shortcuts, and a significant number of them will attempt to manipulate, exploit, or hack the game – put simply, they cheat.
+Finding a game’s weaknesses is, in my opinion, the second-biggest headache.
+Many gamers strive to test a game’s limits and find shortcuts, and a significant number of them will attempt to manipulate, exploit or hack the game – put simply, they cheat.
 And that will harm other gamers’ experiences and can directly affect the profits of your business.

 Testers for video games perform various crucial duties.
 Most importantly, testers must approach the games and gameplay differently than they would when playing for pure amusement.
 In this approach, they can spot technical and creative issues that might have an adverse impact on the user experience, such as: